Introduction

 The default values of read_size and write_size parameters are the buffer sizes recommended by zstd, increasing them may be faster, and reduces the number of callback function calls.

-New in version 0.14.2.
+Added in version 0.14.2.

 Parameters: